 Dickinson ISD is classified as a 6A district and has grown consistently for the past several years.
-The District received a 'Superior' rating under the Financial Integrity Rating System of Texas for the seventeenth consecutive year.
+The District received an 'above standard' rating under the new Financial Integrity Rating System of Texas.

-The District passed a \$94.2 million bond in November 2020.
-The 2020 bond proceeds will be used to build a Junior High, transportation, technology and agricultural expansion and parking expansion at Hughes Rd.
+The Board of Trustees sold \$94.2 million in bonds in 2021.
+The bond proceeds will be used to build a Junior High, transportation, technology and agricultural expansion and parking expansion at Hughes Rd.
 Elementary.